 Developers should know that certain activities require a YESAA review and others do not.
 The Assessable Activities, Exemptions and Executive Committee Projects Regulations lists activities and thresholds that trigger an assessment and closely parallel the list of activities and thresholds that trigger a government authorization.
 In other words, if the project requires a government permit or licence, it almost certainly requires a review by YESAB.
 On the other hand, there are many project activities that trigger YESAA where no permit is required.
 While the types of activities undertaken in a project are important determinants for triggering a YESAA review, another major determinate is whether the activity occurs on public, private, or First Nation land.
-Many projects that would trigger a YESAA review when they occur on public land do not trigger a review when they occur on private or First Nation land.
+Many projects that would trigger a YESAA review when they occur on private or First Nation land.
 However, developers should be aware that while a project may occur on private land, it will require a YESAA review and water permits if it affects a public watercourse or fisheries.